 All-in-all this series serves the purpose that many of my professors have said the new mission of English classes in the modern common-core/standardize testing atmosphere where only English and math are tested.
 Since English is the way for the test-makers to form tests in the social sciences these novels give the added benefit of having actual little-known history embedded in them and, at least to the curious students, will lead to questions and discussions in social studies.
 Maybe knowing about the first woman to run for president and looking into he political views will help advance a student into a higher calling or at least help breed questions for them to ask as they move on through their lives.

 Dr. Gretchen Rumohr

-Gretchen Rumohr is a professor of English and department chair at Aquinas College, where she teaches writing and language arts methods.
+Gretchen Rumohr is a professor of English and writing program administrator at Aquinas College, where she teaches writing and language arts methods.
 She is also a Co-Director of the UNLV Summit on the Research and Teaching of Young Adult Literature.
 She lives with her four girls and a five-pound Yorkshire Terrier in west Michigan.

 Dr. Steve Bickmore